 Hormone replacement therapy is an effective treatment for relieving hot flashes from menopause.
 But the known link between hormone therapy and increased breast cancer among risks has discouraged many women and their doctors from choosing or recommending this treatment.

 The type of hormone therapy (estrogen only or combination of estrogen and progestin), as well as the woman's individual characteristics, risk factors, and severity of menopause symptoms, should be considered when weighing the risks and benefits of HRT.
-The decision to use hormone therapy after menopause should be made by a woman and her health care provider after weighing all of the potential risks (including heart disease, breast cancer, stroke, and blood clots) and benefits (relief of menopause symptoms).
+The decision to use hormone therapy after menopause should be made by a woman and their health care provider after weighing all of the potential risks (including heart disease, breast cancer, stroke, and blood clots) and benefits (relief of menopause symptoms).

 The known association between HRT and breast cancer has prevented many breast specialists from recommending it for breast cancer survivors.
 Unfortunately, many women experience menopause symptoms after breast cancer treatment.
 Some forms of chemotherapy may also cause early menopause in premenopausal women.